Changing the real estate industry through research close to the field

 I want many people to know about the existence of AISC

-What I find frustrating is that GA technologies is not widely recognized as a company that utilizes technology.
-I don't think there is another real estate company that has so many engineers and develops products for internal and external use.
-Also, I am proud that there is no company that has so many researchers and is earnestly striving to acquire technology and data in the real estate field.
-In fact, when we introduce our technology and products to other companies, they are surprised at the high level of technology, and there are many opportunities for them to say, "We want you to use our products."
-In addition, when we introduce AISC's technology at events for owners that we regularly hold, many of the owners are impressed by the technology.
+What I regret is that GA technologies Co., Ltd. is not widely recognized as a company that can utilize technology.
+I don't think there is any other real estate company that has so many engineers and develops products for both inside and outside the company.
+I also believe that there is no other company that has so many researchers and is sincerely striving to acquire technology and data in the real estate field.
+In fact, when we introduce our technology and products to other companies, they are surprised at the high level of technology, and we often have them say, "I want to use it myself."
+Also, when we introduce AISC's technology at events for owners that we hold regularly, many of the owners are impressed by the technology.

 * This article is based on information at the time of the interview.
 Please note that it may differ from the latest information.